 - Case report

 Letters to the Editor

-Letters pertaining to manuscripts published in Clinical Pediatrics or on topics of interest.
+Letters pertaining to manuscripts published in CLP or on topics of interest.
 They should be approximately 300 words with no more than five references.

 1.3.1 Make your article discoverable

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 Manuscripts will be sent out for single-blind peer review by experts in the field.
 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
 Obtaining permission for any quoted or reprinted material that requires permission is the responsibility of the author.
 Submission of a manuscript implies commitment to publish in the journal.
 Authors submitting manuscripts to the journal should not simultaneously submit them to another journal, nor should manuscripts have been published elsewhere in substantially similar form or with substantially similar content.
 Authors in doubt about what constitutes prior publication should consult the editor.
 CLP follows the editorial style of the American Medical Association.
 For reference style, please see the reference section below.
 Original illustrations are returned only if requested by the authors.
 Laboratory values may be described in either metric mass units or the International System of Units (SI units).
 The equivalent value in the alternate system should be given in parentheses immediately after the primary value.
 The same sequence should be used in each article.
 All acronyms should be spelled out with the first appearance in text.